 The human sundial in our garden never fails to fascinate children and adults alike.
 To use it a person stands on the appropriate month marked on the ground and their shadow is cast on a numbered marker that tells the time.
 A human sundial or analemmatic sundial differs from a common sundial in that the gnomon, which casts the shadow, is not angled.
-The gnomon (a person) in a human sundial is vertical and moves based on the month.
-Our sundial is set for daylight savings time (March – November) but these sundial installations can be designed to work year round by including two sets of numbers.
+The gnomon (a person) in a human sundial is vertical and stands on a marker on the ground that states the month..
+Our sundial is set for daylight savings time (March – November) but these sundial installations can be designed for non-daylight savings time or to work year round by including two sets of months to stand on.
 Since the science center that we purchased design instructions stopped selling sundial plans we have researched other options for acquiring plans.
 The following provide a range of options for you to create a sundial:

-www.sunclocks.com offer plans for about $60.
+www.sunclocks.com offer plans for about $60 and also have instructions on how to make your own.
 They also have some great photos of human sundials and lots more information on using and installing human sundials.

 www.learningstructures.com charge about $500 and up for different types of sundial installation kits.